 Tiramisu means “pick-me-up” in Italian.
 Although the origins of this dessert are still disputed to this day, whether it was made in Treviso or Veneto, the recipe is a true Italian gem.
 The story goes that tiramisu was designed to help the Italians, during midday, get through the end of the work day.
 It was also served as a pick-me-up for the kids to eat before delving into their homework.

 You need a good cup of espresso for this to be authentic.
 I have a small espresso machine that I love.
 I don’t go anywhere without it!
 I bought mine in Italy, but you can pick up the same one online here – De’Longhi NESCAFÉ Dolce Gusto

-Also, authentic tiramisu does not have cream – the filling is made with mascarpone cheese.
+Also, any authentic tiramisu recipe from Italy does not call for cream – the filling is made with mascarpone cheese.

 Although the original recipe from Italy does not include liquor, you are welcome to add it.
 You can add a shot of Marsala wine, Tia Maria, Kahlua, rum, or amaretto into the espresso.
 They all work well.